Saikumartheppa/Music-Streaming-API/README.md

     <img alt="Spring Boot" src="https://img.shields.io/badge/Spring Boot-3.0.6-brightgreen.svg" />
 </a>
 </p>
-The Music Sound Fusion is a web application designed to deliver an exceptional music listening experience to users.
+The Music Streaming API is a web application designed to deliver an exceptional music listening experience to users.
 Developed using the Spring Boot framework and Java programming language, the project aims to provide a seamless and feature-rich platform for discovering, managing, and enjoying music.

 ---
 <br>